-How Text Message Advertising Can Work for Your Business
+Text Message Advertising for Businesses

 Text message advertising is a great way for businesses to connect to consumers about deals, promotions, upcoming events, and other offers and opportunities.
 It’s an underutilized platform of communication with lots of potential and excellent results.
 A 2010 Frost & Sullivan survey found that over 90% of text messages are read within 3 minutes.
 Compare that with 22% for email, 29% for tweets, and 12% for Facebook posts.